rhomobile/rhomobile-docs/docs/en/edge/guide/camera.md

 ## Enabling The Camera API
-To use the [Camera API](../../latest/api/camera) include the following extension in your `build.yml`
+To use the [Camera API](../../latest/api/camera), include the following extension in your `build.yml`
     :::ruby
     extensions: ["mediacapture"]

-After building with this extension, you will have access to the api from within your code
+After building with this extension, you will have access to the API from within your code

 <ul class="nav nav-tabs">
     <li class="active"><a href="#javascriptSend" data-toggle="tab">JavaScript</a></li>